 When first deciding to go cruelty-free, it can be pretty daunting — when you don’t know what’s cruelty-free and what’s not.
 I remember when I decided to go cruelty-free, I had absolutely no idea what I was doing!
 I didn’t know what qualified as cruelty-free or where to find out.
 Parent companies …what’s a parent company?
 I didn’t even fully understand the absolutely inhumane torture that is animal testing.
 It took time and it wasn’t easy but, luckily, I slowly started to find cruelty-free products.
 As difficult as it was for me back then to find cruelty-free products, though, I feel like it’s even more difficult to go cruelty-free today — especially if you’re used to buying everything at the drugstore or Walmart.

 When I started on my cruelty-free journey, there were more drugstore brands available that weren’t tested on animals — St. Ives, TRESemmé, etc. Then, I believe it was around 2010 or 2011, many of these brands were purchased by larger parent companies that weren’t/aren’t cruelty-free, like Unilever.
 Many of these brands also saw opportunity in China — a country where there’s mandatory animal testing.
 So these companies started testing on animals — companies who many of us thought would always be cruelty-free.
-Then there are the companies that blatantly lie to consumers — like Revlon — who fooled consumers for years making everyone think they were cruelty-free when, in actuality, their products were/are being tested on animals.
-That’s why it’s so helpful that there are certain ways that brands can prove to consumers that they’re cruelty-free — like displaying an official cruelty-free logo.
+Then there are the companies that blatantly lie to consumers — like Revlon — who fooled consumers for years by making everyone think they were cruelty-free when, in actuality, their products were/are being tested on animals.
+That’s why it’s so helpful that there are certain ways brands can prove to consumers that they’re cruelty-free — like displaying an official cruelty-free logo.

-There are three important logos to look for when determining whether a product is cruelty-free or not.
+There are several important logos to look for when determining whether a product is cruelty-free or not.
 You only need to see one of these logos on a product, though, to know that it’s cruelty-free.
 These are the logos to look for when buying cruelty-free:

-These three logos, I trust the most when buying something new — unless I know a certain brand is cruelty-free (many cruelty-free brands don’t carry any of these logos, but it doesn’t mean they’re any less cruelty-free; more research would be needed to determine their cruelty-free status).
+I trust these logos the most when buying something new — unless I know a certain brand is cruelty-free (many cruelty-free brands don’t carry any of these logos, but it doesn’t mean they’re any less cruelty-free; more research would be needed to determine their cruelty-free status).
 If a brand that I’ve never heard of has one of these logos on its packaging, I’m generally pretty confident enough to purchase it, if I’m interested in it.
 I also like to check the official lists, though.
 We all have to be careful, however, to make sure that the logo on the packaging is not a fraudulent, look-alike logo — making you think the product is cruelty-free.
 There are companies that try to make consumers think that they’re cruelty-free when, in fact, they’re not.
 Many companies feel they can get away with calling themselves cruelty-free because, perhaps, their final products were not tested on animals — when all the ingredients that went into them were.
 Please beware of look-alike logos (even if it’s a bunny logo, or something like that).

 Buying cruelty-free is completely a learning process.
 I’ve been buying cruelty-free for about 10 years or so now; I’m still learning and I still make mistakes.
 I mean… with parent companies acquiring different brands and policies changing all the time, it can be difficult to keep up with which companies are still cruelty-free.
 That’s why it’s so helpful to be able to see an official cruelty-free logo on products.
 It makes it so much easier and less stressful when shopping.
 Ultimately, we have to be so careful when trying to buy cruelty-free.
 It’s not always enough to see “Not tested on animals” on the back of a product.
 Sometimes it’s false advertising.